Busy Phillips on Margaritas, Skin Care, and Getting Ready for Awards Shows

 Busy Phillips is someone everyone should want to hang out with.
 She’s eternally funny and admirably honest about her love of margaritas, and was (sorry) the best part of Dawson’s Creek.
 Lately, the actress has been making the awards-show rounds as the date of her best friend (and former Creek co-star) Michelle Williams.
-But now, she’s teaming up with Campbell Soup Co. to lead its #WellYesMoment campaign.
+But now, she’s teaming up with Well Yes! soup, a new line from Campbell Soup Co., to lead its #WellYesMoment campaign.
 The Cut met up with Phillips in New York City to chat about her love of hot foods, her “47-step” skin-care routine, and the importance of making small changes.

 How I start my mornings: I wake up pretty well now, in my old age (I’m kidding).
 I have two kids [Birdie, 8, and Cricket, 3], so I’m trained.
 I wake up at 6 a.m. and I make coffee.
 I’ve been doing Bulletproof Coffee lately, with the butter and the oil.
 I weirdly love it.
 I get a lot of energy, I feel very sharp, and I’m not hungry until lunch — it’s a lot of fat and calories, so it’s a meal supplement.
 It tastes like a full-fat latte, kind of.